Piitschy/go-psl/README.md

 # psl (Public Suffix List)

-This is a Go port from [lupomontero/psl](https://github.com/lupomontero/psl).
+This is a Go port of [lupomontero/psl](https://github.com/lupomontero/psl).

 ## What is the Public Suffix List?